-- 2.73% of the total affected product is redirected for other use in periods 1 and 2. - 27.38% of the total affected product is downgraded in periods 1 and 2. - 69.9% of the total affected product is reprocessed in period 1 and the shortage in period 1 is fulfilled with new material. - Demand for reprocessed product in period 2 is fulfilled from new material.
+- 2.73% of the total affected product is redirected for other use in periods 1 and 2. - 27.38% of the total affected product is downgraded in periods 1 and - 69.9% of the total affected product is reprocessed in period 1 and the - shortage in period 1 is fulfilled with new material.

+Demand for reprocessed product in period 2 is fulfilled from new material.

 The solution of the preponement model can be seen in Fig. 6.
-The minimum recall cost following the preponement model with hypothetical data is obtained if:
+The minimum recall cost following the preponement model with hypothetical data is obtained if: $\frac{1}{2} \left(\frac{1}{2} \right) = \frac{1}{2} \left(\frac{1}{2} \right) \left(\frac{1}{$

 - Product recalled from customers 1, 3, 4, 8, and 74% of the remaining product from the same batch as the affected batch is reprocessed to meet demand in period 1.
-New material (154,217 kg) is added to cover the shortage. - Product recalled from customer 2 is redirected for other use to meet the demand in period 1 and the rest will be disposed. - Product recalled from customer 5 is downgraded to meet the demand in period 1 and the remainder is allocated to meet demand in period 2. - Product recalled from customer 6 and 26% of the remaining product from the same batch as the affected batch is downgraded in period 1 to meet the demand in period 1 and 2. - Product recalled from customer 7 is redirected for other use to meet demand in period 2 and the rest will be disposed. - Demand for reprocessed product in period 2 is fulfilled from new material.
+New material (154,217 kg) is added to cover the shortage. - Product recalled from customer 2 is redirected for other use to meet the demand in period 1 and the rest will be directed. - the demand in period 1 and the rest will be disposed.

+Product recalled from customer 5 is downgraded to meet the demand in period 1 and the remainder is allocated to meet demand in period - Product recalled from customer 6 and 26% of the remaining product from the same batch as the affected batch is downgraded in period 1 to meet the demand in period 1 and 2. - Product recalled from customer 7 is redirected for other use to meet demand in period 2 and the rest will be disposed. - Demand for reprocessed product in period 2 is fulfilled from new material

 The total recall cost for the postponement model is IDR102,228,900 and the total recall cost for the preponement model is IDR194,833,900 (see Fig. 7).
 In the postponement model the storage tank capacity provided for the affected product is sufficient, whereas in the preponement model there is an amount of affected product that must be disposed.
+However, postponement is not always better than preponement.